longseespace/KeyboardShortcuts/readme.md

 `KeyboardShortcuts.Recorder` takes care of storing the keyboard shortcut in `UserDefaults` and also warning the user if the chosen keyboard shortcut is already used by the system or the app's main menu.

 If you only need to record shortcuts for use inside your app (without registering a global hotkey or showing system conflict alerts), pass `mode: .local` to `Recorder`/`RecorderCocoa`.
-The shortcut is still stored and retrievable via `KeyboardShortcuts.getShortcut(for:)`.
+The shortcut is still stored and retrievable via `KeyboardShortcuts.getShortcut(for:mode:)`; write with `setShortcut(_:for:mode:)` to persist to the local scope.

 Add a listener for when the user presses their chosen keyboard shortcut.